monfera/farris/README.md

 * `gulp watch:browser` - Run all unit tests for browser & watch files for changes
 * `gulp watch:chrome` - Run all unit tests for browser with Chrome & watch files for changes
 * `gulp watch:phantom` - Run all unit tests for browser with PhantomJS & watch files for changes

+# Know limitations

+Bublé doesn't support import / export.
+Therefor Babel have been used for the nodeJS tests.
+This will be fixed ASAP when nodejS supports import / export.

+I suggest read the Bublé documentation to get a better understanding about the differences between Bublé and Babel.